K6-PBD-Midterm/denpasar-food/README.md

 - Admin:
     This user is allowed to modify the web or restaurant in anyway it fits

-- Client
+- Client:
     This user is only allowed to view restaurants and not allowed to add restaurants.

-- Restaurant Owner
+- Restaurant Owner:
     This user is only allowed to view restaurants and add new restaurants.

 ## Application deployment link